Theodore Stark Wilkinson

-Theodore Stark "Ping" Wilkinson (December 22, 1888 – February 21, 1946) was a Vice-Admiral of the United States Navy during World War II.
+Theodore Stark "Ping" Wilkinson (December 22, 1888 – February 21, 1946) was a vice admiral of the United States Navy during World War II.
 He also received the Medal of Honor for his actions in Veracruz, Mexico.

 Early life and career

 After attending St. Paul's School in Concord, New Hampshire, where his writings for school publications evinced an early interest in naval and amphibious warfare, Wilkinson entered the United States Naval Academy in 1905 and graduated first in the class of 1909.
+Among his classmates were Olaf M. Hustveldt, Alan G. Kirk, and Jesse B. Oldendorf.
 He served the two years of sea duty then required by law prior to commissioning, in the battleships USS Kansas (BB-21) and USS South Carolina (BB-26), before he received his ensign's commission on June 5, 1911.
 He enrolled at George Washington University, Washington, D.C., joining Phi Sigma Kappa fraternity, and was instructed under the auspices of the Navy's Bureau of Ordnance (BuOrd).
 Wilkinson reported to the battleship USS Florida (BB-30) on July 25, 1913, for sea duty.
 During his time in that dreadnought, Ens.
 Wilkinson led Floridas 2d Company in action during the landings on 21 and April 22, 1914, at Veracruz, Mexico.
 For his skillful and courageous leadership of that unit of the battleship's landing force and his exhibition of "eminent and conspicuous" conduct, he received the Medal of Honor.